 I’d had no idea what Endo was.
 But it had something to do with the severe pain I’d felt almost my entire life since my teenaged years.
 The pain I had grown accustomed to being told “It’s normal,” by friends, family, and the medical community.
 My surgeon showed me pictures of the procedure, pointed out the unnatural dots that speckled my insides and the web-like scarring which bound organs together, which he had done his best to remove.
 And said it will come back…

 A month later we began a six-month treatment of Lupron Depot injections to “shock the pool,” so to speak : hopefully giving my body a fighting chance to delay the recurrence of my Endometriosis return.
 This drug was originally created to treat men with prostate cancer, and has been hailed by many women as “poison.”
 Many in the medical community believe you can only take up to 12 months of Lupron in your LIFETIME.
 It was Hell.
 Pure Hell.
 I hated it, but endured the six months.
-My last injection was on January 19, 2015, and I didn’t begin to feel like myself until March.
+My last injection was on January 19, 2015, and I didn’t begin to feel like myself until much later.

 Now?
 Now I’m on a continuous birth control pill, again with the idea to help my body fight and delay the recurrence of the implants and scarring.
 There are a few side effects of the pill, but they’re far easier to handle than the Lupron or the Endo pain.
 And I’m still struggling to regain a full sense of “me” before my surgery.